-This interview is a view of Tidan’s rise to success, his adaptation to the West Coast, and dealing with the COVID-19 lockdown.
+This interview views Tidan’s rise to success, his adaptation to the West Coast, and dealing with COVID-19 lockdowns.

 The eccentric Salvador Dali inked in black and grey.

-How did the invitation come about to be part of Franco Vescovi’s Vatican Studios in Southern California?
+How did the invitation come about to be part of Franco Vescovi’s Vatican Studios?